ipfs-search/blog/_posts/2021-05-18-searching-the-ipfs.md

 ---
 layout: single
-title:  "Discover new content on the IPFS using ipfs-search.com --- a quick guide using funny cat videos"
+title:  Discover content on IPFS using ipfs-search.com
+author: Lars Magne Tungland
-excerpt: "An quick guide on how to use ipfs-search.com to look for specific content on IPFS, such as cat videos." header :
+excerpt: A quick guide on how to use ipfs-search.com to look for specific content on IPFS, such as cat videos. header :
   teaser: "/assets/images/2021-04-18-searching-the-ipfs/cats-vs-laser.png"
   overlay_image: "/assets/images/default_overlay.png"